-Indulging in extra sweets tend to contribute to fat storage and sending mixed signals to hormones like leptin that tells the brain – it still needs more food!
+Indulging in extra sweets tends to contribute to fat storage and send mixed signals to hormones like leptin that tell the brain – it still needs more food!
 Research has proven that though sweets and other foods rich in sugar are laden with calories, they do not do much in getting rid of hunger.
 The body will still want more food, as the sugar only dulls the brain by reducing the activity in the anorexigenic oxytocin system.

 #2 Insulin resistance and diabetes

-Sugar is an enemy to teeth.
-Studies suggest the correlation between a high-sugar diet and tooth decay.
+Sugar is an enemy of teeth.
+Studies suggest a correlation between a high-sugar diet and tooth decay.
 Bacteria in the teeth lining attack sugar, creating acids that destroy the enamel.

 Related read- Why You Should Treat Cavities ASAP